pakagronglb/red-teaming-security-assessment-checklist/README.md

 - 🔗 LinkedIn: [linkedin.com/in/pakagronglb](https://www.linkedin.com/in/pakagronglb/)
 - 💻 GitHub: [@pakagronglb](https://github.com/pakagronglb)
-- 📧 Email: Available via LinkedIn
+- 📧 Email: pakagrong@thewhitehatlab.com

 ***

 ## 📚 References

-This checklist is based on current industry research, frameworks, and best practices documented in the [References](Red-TSA-Checklist.pdf) section of the complete guide.[1]
+This checklist is based on current industry research, frameworks, and best practices documented in the [References](Red-TSA-Checklist.pdf) section of the complete guide.

 ***